sn0914r/javascript/BOM manipulation/bom.md

 5. `delete(key)`: removes all instances of the specified parameter from the query string.
 6. `has(key)`: checks if the query string contains a specific parameter and returns a boolean.
 7. `toString()`: returns the entire query string (without the ?);

+### Screen
+This props are used to access the info related to user device's screen like screen width & height.
+1. `screen.width`: returns the screen width in `px`.
+2. `screen.height`: returns the screen width in `px`.